Support Us Button Widget

 Flash forward

-The 112-year-old business will celebrate 10 years at its downtown Nashville storefront in November, which was renovated “Willy Wonka"-style in 2021.
+The 112-year-old business is celebrating 10 years of its downtown Nashville storefront in October, which was renovated “Willy Wonka"-style in 2021.

 What began with the original Goo Goo and expanded to offer the Supreme with pecans (1982) and Peanut Butter (1991), now also includes five premium Goo Goos.
 Don’t miss: Special collaborations, like Frothy Monkey and Elliston Place Soda Shop.